Lost Paradise (album): Credits

-The album was recorded at The Academy in winter 1989.
+The album was recorded at The Academy studio in 1989.
 It was engineered by Pat Grogan and produced by Hammy.
 Female vocals on "Breeding Fear" were performed by Kay Field.
 Kay Field appears courtesy of Major Records.
 The song "Internal Torment II" also appears on the Peaceville Records compilation Vile Vibes.

 All Songs composed by Holmes/Mackintosh and Published by Vile Music (Zomba Music Publishers Ltd.).
 The cover illustration was done by Duncan Fegredo of Exploding Head Designs in 1989.
 Photography was done by Porl A. Medlock.